 How to deal with low stocks levels

-If you’re running low on stock for a certain item, this is a good time to increase the price of your item in order to slow sales down until you’re restocked.
+If you’re running low on stock for a certain item, increase the price of your item in order to slow sales down until you’re restocked.

 If you’re still running any promotions or advertising for these SKUs, you should stop these as well.
 Overall, it’s better to have a few days of slow sales than run out of stock entirely.
-However, pricing must never be increased arbitrarily.
+However, you must never increase pricing arbitrarily.

-Seller tip: Within RepricerExpress, sellers can do this automatically using our unique Automations functionality.
+Seller tip: Within RepricerExpress, sellers can do this automatically using our unique Automation functionality.